 It’s interesting how Jehovah’s Witnesses say that those who have been disfellowshipped have committed serious sins, but this isn’t always the case.
-As I’ve brought out on this site before, a person can be disfellowshipped for simply disagreeing with the teachings of Jehovah’s Witnesses, no matter how many times they change their teachings (see JWfacts.com for more detailed information about doctrinal flipflops over the years).
-My friend Bo Juel left the religion when the man who molested him and so many other children was welcomed back into the congregation for the third time; this too is not an uncommon reason for people to leave or to question the practices of Jehovah’s Witnesses, so why are they the ones who are sinful?
+As brought out on this site, a person can be disfellowshipped for simply disagreeing with the teachings of Jehovah’s Witnesses, no matter how many times the religion might change their teachings.

 Time for Introspection